Skatteetaten/aurora-openshift/docs/openshift.md

 # The Aurora API

-The Aurora API is our platform automation API and provides endpoints used by both AOC and the Aurora Console.
+The Aurora API is our platform automation API and provides endpoints used by both AO and the Aurora Console.
 The main features of the API includes;
- * Execution of the instructions given by the AOC configuration files.
+ * Execution of the instructions given by the AuroraConfig configuration files.
  * Provides abstractions that builds on the OpenShift objects and other infrastructure objects, mainly AuroraApplication, AuroraDeploymentConfiguration, AuroraVersion and AuroraStatus.
  * Endpoints for managing infrastructure components and applications, like performing upgrades and configuration changes.
+ * Produce status metrics for an application on the platform.
+Fetches information from Docker registry, the cluster and the applications  management interface.
  * Miscellaneous tools to aid in development and debgging infrastructure issues.